Fused filament fabrication: Cost of 3D printer

 The cost of 3D printers has decreased dramatically since about 2010, with machines that used to cost US$20,000 now costing less than US$1,000.
 For instance, as of 2017, several companies and individuals are selling parts to build various RepRap designs, with prices starting at about £99 / US$100.

 The open source Fab@Home project has developed printers for general use with anything that can be extruded through a nozzle, from chocolate to silicone sealant and chemical reactants.
 Printers following the project's designs have been available from suppliers in kits or in pre-assembled form since 2012 at prices in the US$2,000 range.

 The LulzBot 3D printers manufactured by Aleph Objects are another example of an open-source application of fused deposition modeling technology.
 The flagship model in the LulzBot line, the TAZ printer takes inspiration for its design from the RepRap Mendel90 and Prusa i3 models.
 The LulzBot 3D printer is currently the only printer on the market to have received the "Respects Your Freedom" certification from the Free Software Foundation.

 As of September 2018 RepRap style printers are readily available in kit form through online retailers.
 These kits come complete with all parts needed to make a functioning printer, often including electronic files for test printing as well as a small quantity of PLA filament.

-FIlaments used for printing with FDM printers are also substantially more cost-effective than their SLA resin counterparts.
-If we use 3DBenchy as a benchmark for comparing both technologies, it would cost roughly $0.20 to print such a model with an FDM machine, whereas the same object would cost almost $1.00 if created with resin.
+Filaments used for printing with FFF printers are also substantially more cost-effective than their SLA resin counterparts.
+If we use 3DBenchy as a benchmark for comparing both technologies, it would cost roughly $0.20 to print such a model with an FFF machine, whereas the same object would cost almost $1.00 if created with resin.